 - Central Point Boutique Hotel: Located a short distance from many of the top attractions, this popular hotel makes it easy to see the rest of the city.
 It also has clean, spacious rooms.
 It’s an interesting place to stay, with eclectic furnishings and décor which are complimented by a quirky staff.

-- VIKO Boutique Apart Hotel: This four-star hotel is one of the top-rated options in the city.
+- VIKO Boutique Apart Hotel: This four-star hotel is one of the top-rated options for where to stay in Sofia.
 It’s just a short trip from NDK Station and the Archaeological Museum.
 The rates vary wildly, depending on whether you get a single room or a deluxe apartment.

 ✔ Best area to stay for historic sightseeing and a quiet atmosphere